ibm-cloud-docs/containers/cs_storage_block.md

    - If you want to keep your data, then choose a `retain` storage class.
 When you delete the PVC, only the PVC is deleted.
 The PV, the actual storage device in your IBM Cloud infrastructure (SoftLayer) account, and your data still exist.
     - If you want the PV, the data, and your block storage device to be deleted when you delete the PVC, choose a storage class without `retain`.

-The storage class determine the type of storage, the file system, and the size and IOPS range that To change the pre-defined values, consider creating a customized storage class.

 ## Customizing a storage class for XFS block storage
 {: #custom_storageclass}